-Certain common areas within work units may also be public spaces.
-These are spaces that are shared by multiple employees in the performance of their jobs.
-Such areas would include break rooms, conference rooms, and reception areas within work units.
-Because these areas are shared, and are not personal workspaces, religious symbols are not appropriate in these spaces because they may cause discomfort to individual employees, students, or visitors who use that space but do not subscribe to that religion.
+Certain common or shared areas within work units may also be considered public spaces.
+These spaces are shared by more than one employee in the performance of their jobs.
+Such areas would include shared workstation/office space, break rooms, conference rooms, and reception areas within work units.
+Because these areas are shared and are not personal workspaces, religious symbols are not appropriate in these spaces.

 Personal workspaces are areas occupied by a single university employee and where the public generally does not enter.
 Private offices or cubicles, for example, may be personal workspaces.
 Individual employees may exercise their right to express their religious views and display religious symbols in their personal workspaces and in their personal dress.
-However, if members of the university community (students, faculty, or staff) regularly enter a private office to conduct university business, the occupant of that office must consider whether religious symbols might be viewed as implying university support for that religion.
-In addition, the occupant should consider that such a display may cause discomfort to individuals who enter their office to conduct university business.
-Good judgment will dictate whether religious symbols in a private office are appropriate given these considerations.
+However, if members of the university community (students, faculty, or staff) regularly enter a private office or cubicle to conduct university business, the occupant of that office must consider whether religious symbols might be viewed as implying university support for that religion.

 What are religious symbols?